Questions About Coffee and Health: We Have Some Answers

 What about high blood pressure or cholesterol?

-2005 meta-analysis found that in randomized controlled trials caffeine was associated with an increase in blood pressure.
+A 2005 meta-analysis found that in randomized controlled trials caffeine was associated with an increase in blood pressure.
 When that caffeine was from coffee, however, the blood pressure effect was small.
 A 2011 study found that caffeine intake could raise blood pressure for at least three hours.
 Again, though, there wasn’t a significant relationship between long-term coffee consumption and higher blood pressure.
 A 2012 meta-analysis of 10 randomized controlled trials and five cohort studies could find no significant effect of coffee consumption on blood pressure or hypertension.

-And, as has been reported in The New York Timestwo studies have shown that drinking unfiltered coffee, like Turkish coffee, can lead to increases in serum cholesterol and triglycerides.
+And, as has been reported in The New York Times, two studies have shown that drinking unfiltered coffee, like Turkish coffee, can lead to increases in serum cholesterol and triglycerides.
 But coffee that’s been through a paper filter seems to have had the cholesterol-raising agent, known as cafestol, removed.

 High blood pressure and high cholesterol would be of concern because they can lead to heart disease or death.
 Drinking coffee is associated with better outcomes in those areas, and that’s what really matters.